tebs85/lambda/README.md

 # AWS Lamda function to manage EC2

-This project is documenting Lamda Script, i'm using to manage the AWS EC2 instances.
+This project is documenting Lamda functions, I'm using to manage the AWS EC2 instances.
 The scripts are solving various issues for teams in managing workloads on AWS.
 I will be using various languages (Python, Typescript) to write the functions and most of the functions are being used in production workloads.
+Feel free to use them in your projects.

 ## Prerequisites